 Dr. Miller, Professor of English, who holds a Ph.D. from Brown University is the author or editor of ten books.
 He has written The Art and Imagination of Langston Hughes (1989; paperback 2006), which won the American Book Award for 1991, The Southern Trace of Black Critical Theory (1991), A Literary Criticism of Five Generations of African American Writing: The Artistry of Memory (2008), and On the Ruins of Modernity: New Chicago Renaissance from Wright to Fair (2011).
-His other volumes include a collaborative edition titled Black American Literature and Humanism (1981) which won international acclaim, and a subsequent volume, Black American Poets Between Worlds, 1940-1960 (1986), an academic bestseller, and Critical Insights: Langston Hughes (2013), and his Reference Guide to Langston Hughes and Gwendolyn Brooks (1978), which is superseded today by current texts, remains a standard source.
+His other volumes include a collaborative edition titled Black American Literature and Humanism (1981) which won international acclaim, and a subsequent volume, Black American Poets Between Worlds, 1940-1960 (1986), an academic bestseller, as well as Critical Insights: Langston Hughes (2013).
+His Reference Guide to Langston Hughes and Gwendolyn Brooks (1978), which is superseded today by current texts, remains a standard source.

 Miller, who has written scores of chapters, articles, and reviews for professional journals, is a co-author and co-editor (with General Editor Patricia Liggins Hill, et. al.) of Call and Response: The Riverside Anthology of the African American Literary Tradition (1998, 2002).
 The result of a nomination by the editorial board, his short story edition of Langston Hughes in the Collected Works 15 (Missouri 2002) is a volume in the centennial series.
-Though the list below condenses his oeuvre to conserve space, he has written for publication 35 chapters and anthologized articles, 29 essays for professional journals, 2 invited encyclopedia articles, 9 review-essays, and more than thirty reviews.
-His favorite courses are those on African American autobiography, Intellectual History, the Harlem Renaissance, and Modern African American Poetics.
+Though the list below condenses his oeuvre to conserve space, he has written for publication nearly a hundred studies for various presses and academic journals.
+In addition, he has presented his research findings in many countries acrosss Europe, North America, and Africa.
+His featured courses are those on African American Autobiography, Intellectual History, the Harlem Renaissance, and Modern African American Poetics.

 Forewords and Introductions